Home > Archive: May, 2012

 What do fathers want?
 Electronics, electronics, and more electronics.
 I'm hanging on by a thread trying to figure this stuff out.
-Jump in anytime and give advice!
+Jump in anytime and give advice!example device

 iPhone Car Adapter